tlenex/node-busmq/README.md

 #### Queue Events

 * `attaching` - emitted when starting to attach
 * `attached` - emitted when attached to the queue.
-The listener callback receives `true` if the queue already existed and `false` if it was just created.
+The listener callback receives `true` if the queue already exists and `false` if it was just created.
 * `detaching` - emitted when starting to detach
 * `detached` - emitted when detached from the queue.
 If no other clients are attached to the queue, the queue will remain alive for the `ttl` duration
+* `consuming` - emitted when starting or stopping to consume messages from the queue.
+The listener callback will receive `true` if starting to consume and `false` if stopping to consume.
 * `message` - emitted when a message is consumed from the queue.
 The listener callback receives the message as a string.
 * `error` - emitted when some error occurs.
 The listener callback receives the error.